Probability Density Function Calculator

 b = upper boundary for the distribution

-x = point at which to evaluate the characteristic
+x = point at which to evaluate the function

 v = degrees of freedom